 Deciding what horsebox insurance you need might fill you with dread, but here's everything you need to know to get you up to speed before you sign on the dotted line

-Insurance for a horsebox is a legal requirement and there are a number of policy options depending on the type of vehicle and how you use it.
-It’s important to pick the right one, as if the insurance is invalid, any claim may not be honoured.
+Insurance for a horsebox is a legal requirement and there are a number of policy options depending on the type of vehicle and the use you will put it to.
+It’s important to pick the right one, as if invalid, any claim will not be honoured.
 So the first rule is check your policy documents to make sure you have bought the policy that contains all the aspects of cover you need.

 When you look for insurance, make sure you are clear on what category of driver will be operating the horsebox and exactly what you are using the horsebox for.
-Any breach of the regulations could invalidate your insurance.
+Any breach of the regulations will invalidate your insurance.

 Neither kind of policy will cover injury to the horse during transit.
 You will need additional horse insurance for that.

 If you use your horsebox as part of your business you must declare this to your insurance company and purchase the appropriate business policy.
 For example, if you are a breeder showing your horse with a view to increasing its value, this may class as business use.
 Or if you are a professional rider transporting to shows and any winnings are part of the business, then you will need a business policy.

 If you intend to transport horses for a fee or hire out the lorry, you will need a hire and reward policy.